Benton Middle School

 Evidence of Success

 We have also demonstrated success with our subgroups.
-Our economically disadvantaged and minority students subgroups have performed exceptionally well and have exceeded the district and state scores by a significant margin.
-The percentage of economically disadvantaged and minority students scoring Mastery and above have almost doubled the state’s percentages.
+Our economically disadvantaged and minority students’ subgroups have performed exceptionally well and have exceeded the district and state scores on state assessments by a significant margin in 8 out of the 9 categories reported.

 Highest School Performance Score for Bossier Parish Middle Schools; “A” rated by LDOE